-With Early Decision deadlines approaching and the on-going problems with the Common App, it’s not surprising parents and students may be feeling an even higher level of stress over applying to college this fall.
+With Early Decision deadlines approaching, it’s not surprising parents and students may be feeling an even higher level of stress over applying to college this fall.
 Rather than let the stress of dealing with systems not in your control get to you, control what you can and stay informed.

 Here are a few tips to do just that: